Ayush1316/AYUSHCAPTICO/README.md

 Admin Actions: If you're an admin, manage courses by adding, deleting, updating, or viewing course details.
 File Upload: Admins can upload course files, ensuring secure storage in the uploads folder.
 And also they can update and delete.

+Note
+You can register  user but you can also use already register user for login email:practice@gmail.com password:123456
+But for user is one login only: email:admin@gmail.com password:123456